BeeBeeBethC/The-Gardening-Club/README.md

 - Once the master branch had been selected and the browser has reloaded itself, the page then provided the link to the live deployed version of the website.
     - The live link can be found here - https://beebeebethc.github.io/The-Gardening-Club/

-local development - Fork/Clone **look into these as well as something else!**
+local development - Fork/Clone TODO **look into these as well as something else!**

 ## Credits